-It is best to clean your refrigerator or freezer when the product load in your cabinet is as its lowest level.
+It is best to clean your refrigerator or freezer when the product load in your cabinet is at its lowest level.
 To clean the interior or exterior cabinet surfaces, follow these procedures:

-- 1. Disconnect your model from its power supply and remove all product from inside. - Open all drawers and allow the cabinet to reach room temperature.
-Remove all accessories (slides, shelves, racks, etc.) from inside, wash with a baking soda and warm water solution, and rinse thoroughly with clear water.
-Dry all acces-

-- sories completely with a soft clean cloth. - 3.
+- 1. Disconnect your model from its power supply and remove all product from inside. - Open all doors and allow the cabinet to reach room temperature.
+Remove all accessories (shelves, racks, pilasters, clips, etc.) from inside, wash with a baking soda and warm water solution, and rinse thoroughly with clear water.
+Dry all accessories completely with a soft clean cloth. - 3.
 Once the cabinet has reached room temperature, wash the inside and outside with a solution of warm water and baking soda.
 For slightly more difficult cleanups, ammonia or vinegar in warm water can be used.
 Rinse thoroughly with clear water and dry with a soft clean cloth.
 Failure to dry all surfaces completely may cause water stains or streaking on the aluminum or stainless steel finish. - 4.
-Return all drawers and accessories to their respective positions and return electric supply power to the model.
+Return all accessories to their respective positions and return electric supply power to the model.